Repentance before God is a very powerful spiritual move.

 2. Pray daily or as often as you can.
 Regular prayer keeps the communication link between you and God steady.
 Don’t lose focus, because temptation is always around the corner.

-Romans 3:23 reminds us that we are all sinners, even if we can see an apparent wrong doing in our personal lives.
-So it is advisable that when you pray, acknowledge that your are a sinner.
+We are all sinners, even if we can see apparent wrongdoing in our personal lives.
+So it is advisable that when you pray, acknowledge that you are a sinner.

 No one is without blemish here on earth.

-Jesus gave an example of a model prayer in Matthew 6:9-13 (see below).
+Jesus gave an example of a model prayer in Matthew 6:9-13 which says,

 “This, then, is how you should pray:”